MHMALEK/SALTOKS-CodeChallenge/README.md

 ## TEST - Unit and END2END

-I'm not a good tester, but I tride to do my best. hope it's allright.
+I'm not a good tester, but I tride to do my best. hope it's allright. ther is also an error on table test that's about space in component.
+I hadn't find the solution for it now, so I just ignored it for now.

 ## Some other Notes